armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-32-0.md

 ## Known issues
 <!-- Copy/paste known issues from the previous version if they're not fixed.
 Add new ones from OSS and Armory.
 If there aren't any issues, state that so readers don't think we forgot to fill out this section. -->
-### Terraform pipelines S3 Artifact Store does not support AuthZ applications
+### Failed to fetch Terraform artifacts when AWS S3 Artifact store is enabled on AuthZ enabled applications
-The Terraform Integration stage does not support Applications that have RBAC rules enabled with the S3 Artifact Store feature enabled.
+The Terraform Integration stage does not support Applications that have RBAC rules enabled (Application roles) with the AWS S3 Artifact Store feature enabled.
-Customers that enable the S3 Artifact Store feature and have Application level RBAC rules will experience issues with the Terraform Integration stage leading to pipeline failures with `Failed to fetch artifact` errors, similar to:
+Customers that enable the AWS S3 Artifact Store feature and have Application level RBAC rules will experience issues with the Terraform Integration stage leading to pipeline failures with `Failed to fetch artifact` errors, similar to:
 ```
 level=error msg="Error executing job c5b8edb5-7944-49ac-adb4-26875e999030: failed to stage directory for terraform execution: